ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 #### d) **Human-AI Collaboration**
 - Using Transformers in tools that assist creative professionals, such as generating art, music, or code.

+# Activity Deep Learning Architectures

+**Objective:** Understand key deep learning architectures through discussion.

+**Instructions:**

+This exercise focuses on your understanding of FNNs, CNNs, RNNs, and Transformers.

+**Part 1: Discussion**

+1. **FNN vs. CNN:** How do they differ in handling spatial information?
+2. **RNNs:** Explain vanishing/exploding gradients and how LSTMs/GRUs address them.
+3. **Transformers:** Explain self-attention and its advantages over RNNs.
+Discuss limitations.

+**Part 2: Scenario**

+Choose an application (e.g., fraud detection, translation, medical image analysis).
+* Which architecture would you choose?
+Why?
+* What challenges might you face?

+**Part 3: Critical Thinking**

+1. **Black Box Problem:** Discuss the implications of the "black box" nature of deep learning models.
+2. **Data Bias:** How does data quality/quantity impact model performance and introduce bias?

+**Note:** This exercise focuses on critical thinking and discussion.
+There are no single "correct" answers.
 ---

 # III.
 AI Architecture for Different Data Modalities  (20 Mins)